Travel Advisory for Burkina Faso

 Don't

-- Do not engage in public displays of affection.
+- Do not engage in public displays of affection, especially for LGBTQ+ individuals, due to conservative social norms and legal penalties.

 Advisory Comparison by Government Source